libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-other-jvm-languages.md

 ---
-title: Using libGDX with other JVM languages
+title: Using libGDX With Other JVM languages
 ---
 libGDX is mainly a Java-based framework.
 However, because Java produces Java bytecodes, and the virtual machine runs these bytecodes, it is possible to run libGDX in any JVM language with proper Java interoperability.